yamenk-gribaudo/python_files_merger/.github/README.md

 ## TODOs:

-- Add test for remove_comments
 - Add test for merger
-- Add test for parser
 - Improve circular dependencies (CDs) algorithm, it should return all the CDs instead of just the first one
 - Add badges generation in github workflow